Contact Dr Lyn Lanka

 With a strong background and knowledge of learning theory and human development, Lyn’s pedagogy focuses on helping students to utilize their existing strengths to build new skills and knowledge.
 She believes in helping students to become critical thinkers through critical analysis, reflexivity, and evidenced based teaching.
 She is also committed to helping her students to become employable global citizens by bringing real world examples and research into her teaching.
 As a student focused educator, Lyn enjoys mentoring her students and helping them to achieve their academic and career goals.
 She also enjoys employing diverse and adaptive teaching practices.
-Lyn is honored to be a Fellow of the UK Higher Education Academy, a Graduate Member of the British Psychological Society, and an Associate Member of the American Psychological Association.
+Lyn is honored to be a Fellow of the UK Higher Education Academy, a Chartered Psychologist with the British Psychological Society, and an Associate Member of the American Psychological Association.

 Lyn’s research interests are currently in the areas of leadership, followership, identity, gender, mentorship, and role models.
 Her research corpus focuses on looking at leadership, identity, and interpersonal interactions and the role of followers in the leadership process.
 Her research also touches on areas of personal development in leadership through mentoring and role models and organizational issues around these issues.
 Her research is cross-disciplinary and seeks to provide greater understanding of how we as individuals construct identities in the workplace.
 She is currently open to fostering research collaborations around gender, diversity, non-traditional leadership, mentoring, role models, and identity construction topics, within the context of organizations.